syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Watermarks.md

 ## Adding image watermark in PDF document

-To add the image watermark in PDF document, you can draw the image with transparency using [SetTransparency](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfGraphics~SetTransparency.html) method in [PdfGraphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfGraphics.html).
+To add the image watermark in PDF document, you can draw the image with transparency in PdfGraphics.

 The below code illustrates how to draw the image watermark in new PDF document: